On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Improving the Bootstrap assumptions

 In this section, we combine the energy estimates from Sections \ref{sec:energy-new}, and \ref{sec:vlasov} to improve the bootstrap assumption \eqref{eq:BsC} -- recall that \eqref{eq:BsVlasovhor} is already improved due to \eqref{eq:APVlasov}.
 To this end, we first derive improved energy bounds for the spacetime and scalar field variables and then use these to derive bounds for Vlasov energies.
-We then translate these bounds to Sobolev norm bounds, and finally to bounds on $\mathcal{C}$.\\ In the following, we again assume $t\in(t_{Boot},t_0]$ and that $\omega\gg\sigma$ is a suitably small constant.\\
+We then translate these bounds to Sobolev norm bounds, and finally to bounds on $\mathcal{C}$.\\ In the following, we again assume $t\in(t_{Boot},t_0]$ and that $\omega\gg\sigma$ is a suitably small constant, see also the start of Section 5.\\

 To deal with linear borderline terms in the energy estimates for the shear (see Lemma \ref{lem:en-est-Sigma}) and Bel-Robinson variables (see Lemma \ref{lem:en-est-BR}), we need to extend \cite[Lemma 7.1]{FU23} to ensure that the error terms essentially have favourable sign even for flat and spherical spatial geometry: